ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The signer presents its TLS client certificate during TLS negotiation with the verifier.

-In this example, the certificate is communicated to the application through the Client-Cert header field from a TLS reverse proxy as per {{RFC9440}}, leading to the following full HTTP request message:
+In the following non-normative example, the certificate is communicated to the application through the Client-Cert header field from a TLS reverse proxy as per {{RFC9440}}, leading to the following full HTTP request message: